 How hashmaps work

 In a hashmap, data is stored in a special index structure as key-value pairs.
-The storage location is not determined by the key, but by the hash value calculated from the key using a mathematical hash procedure.
-For the data object, this hash value determines the storage location, also called a bucket.
+The key does not determine the storage location, but by the hash value calculated from the key using a mathematical hash procedure.
+This hash value determines the storage location for the data object, also called a bucket.

 Depending on the type of data and the application, different hashing methods exist such as concatenated hashing, open hashing, or closed hashing.